 UGS Course with Impact Lab Faculty

-Adventure Lab: Field Research for Extraordinary Impact
+UGS 303 Adventure Lab: Field Research for Extraordinary Impact (Fall)

-Unique ID: UGS 303 67084 | T & TH 12:30pm - 2:00pm
+Fall 2025: Unique ID 67084 | T & TH 12:30 - 2:00pm

 Forget lectures—this is learning by doing.
 In The Adventure Lab, you’ll spot hidden opportunities in the world around you, take bold action, and experiment your way to meaningful impact.
 Whether you’re prototyping new ideas, collaborating on big challenges, or flipping assumptions on their heads, you’ll walk away with skills, habits and a mindset built for innovation, adaptability, and change.